Bem-vindo à página oficial da Assembleia da República

 The Committee of the Regions (CoR) is an advisory body created in 1992 by the Treaty of Maastricht.
 It consists of representatives of local and regional authorities in the European Union (EU).

-Opinions issued by the Committee of the Regions on European initiatives, accompanied by a report setting out its deliberations, must be submitted to the Commission, the Council, and the European Parliament.
+The opinions issued by the Committee of the Regions on European initiatives, accompanied by a report setting out its deliberations, must be submitted to the Commission, the Council and the European Parliament.

-The Committee of the Regions operates in plenary sittings and specialised commissions, whose job is to prepare the former: There are six specialised commissions:
+The Committee of the Regions operates in plenary sessions and specialised commissions, whose job is to prepare the former: There are six specialised commissions:

 Commission for Citizenship, Governance, Institutional and External Affairs (CIVEX)